awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateDBInstance.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the upper\-right corner of the AWS Management Console, choose the AWS Region in which you want to create the DB instance\.
+1. In the upper\-right corner of the AWS Management Console, choose the AWS Region where you want to create the DB instance\.
 This example uses the US West \(Oregon\) Region\.

 1. In the navigation pane, choose **Databases**\.